Need to make your prints look super smooth? Or perhaps you just want rid of those layer lines to make your print look more 'factory finished'?

-(here you're at 3000 grit, you can start to see the shine before you've polished)
+(here we're at 3000 grit; you can start to see the shine before you've polished)

-4. The final and most fun stage is the actual polishing stage.
-Layering up those sandpaper increments doesn't feel like you've made much progress, but once you polish up - the final finish looks great.
+4. The final (and most fun) part is when you actually get to start polishing PLA prints.
+Layering up those sandpaper increments doesn't feel like you've made much progress, but once you polish up, the final finish looks great.

-The polish you need to use to really smooth out 3D prints to that mirror finish we've found is just any good liquid metal polish.
-Our favorite is the ol' trusty Brasso.
+How to smooth out 3D prints polished to that mirror finish?
+Well, we've found you just need any good liquid metal polish.
+Our favourite is the ol' trusty Brasso.

 The technique to polish your prints is simple.
 Get a soft cotton cloth, and apply a small amount of liquid polish.
 Then apply to your 3D print surface in small circles until all the polish is rubbed into the surface.